WebKit/WebKit/Introduction.md

 in order to suppress all the system logging that happens during the debugging session.

 You may also want to specify `--no-timeout` option to prevent WebKitTestRunner or DumpRenderTree to stop the test after 30 seconds if you’re stepping through code.
+Specify additional `--internal-feature=ChildProcessDebuggabilityEnabled` when stepping through child process such as GPU process.

 Once this is done, you can run WebKitTestRunner or DumpRenderTree by going to Product > Perform Action > Run without Building.